Venture-backed startups line up for U.S. government stimulus loans after weighing risks

 In most circumstances, a startup would need to get its board to approve applying for loans, giving some investors de facto veto power.

-Companies that have applied include GrowthPlug Inc, a healthcare software startup that raised $1 million late last year and Zammo.ai, a voice command platform that plugs into services like Amazon.com Inc’s (AMZN.O) virtual assistant, Alexa.
+Companies that have applied include GrowthPlug Inc, a healthcare software startup that raised $1 million late last year and Zammo.ai, a voice command platform that plugs into services like Amazon.com Inc’s virtual assistant, Alexa.
 Zammo.ai has spent a third of the $3 million it raised last year.

 “We’re kind of the classic Silicon Valley startup where we’re fighting to get a new kind of category of software that we think is going to be really valuable, started,” said Respond Software’s Armistead.
 “But that takes time.”